maxitg/SetReplace/Research/LocalMultiwaySystem/LocalMultiwaySystem.md

 The only way to distinguish them is to examine their input and output states, which is a highly nontrivial problem, especially given that both states are canonicalized.

-To illustrate the point, here is an example of a branchlike and a spacelike separated pair of events, respectively:
+To illustrate the point, here is an example of a branchlike- and a spacelike-separated pair of events, respectively:

 ```wl
 In[] := ResourceFunction["MultiwaySystem"]["WolframModel" -> #1, {#2}, 2,